How should I clean my hi-fi gear?

 Exterior

 For most metallic, painted and plastic exteriors, I recommend a damp microfibre cloth and mild detergent/water mix as a starting point.
-Be careful with older gear as logos and other markings are sometimes printed with ink that becomes fragile over time.
-Solvents other than water, or occasionally even just water, can remove this fragile ink, so check a small inconspicuous area first.
+Be careful with older gear as logos and other markings are sometimes printed with ink that becomes fragile with time.
+Solvents other than water, and occasionally even water alone, can remove this fragile ink, so test a small inconspicuous area first.

-Wooden exteriors can be cleaned with a soft cloth, followed by wood soap and then oiled or waxed.
-I use a combination of special furniture oil and beeswax for most wooden finishes and these work very well to bring out the grain and lustre of the wood.
+Wooden exteriors can be cleaned with a soft cloth, followed by wood soap and then treated with a furniture-grade oil or wax.
+I use fine furniture oil and beeswax for most wooden finishes, which work very well to bring out the grain and lustre of the wood.

 Interior

-Interiors get a little more technical.
+Interiors get a little more technical and require more care.
 There are electronic parts and mechanical parts to consider, high voltages and one must be very careful not to damage anything.
-High-pressure/high-velocity air works well, but use this judiciously.
-I use a cordless blower to loose dust from the pieces I work with.

-Beyond what I’ve mentioned so far and even including it for many, cleaning becomes more involved and a specialised element in its own right.
-I recommend booking your equipment with someone able to perform this next level of deep cleaning, along with important service work that likely also needs to be completed.
+Beyond what I’ve mentioned above, deep cleaning and detailing become more involved and specialised aspects of maintenance in their own right.
+I recommend booking your equipment with someone able to perform this deep cleaning, along with other important service work, as it makes sense to have one skilled person complete all of this work.

 Discover more from LiQUiD AUDiO